A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Problem Description

 The LP provides a parcel delivery service directly to its customers' home locations (standard home delivery).
 As a complement, it seeks to implement additional delivery services using CDPs.
 These CDPs are alternative locations where customers can pick up or drop off their parcels \citep[see, e.g.][]{JANJEVIC201937, Rohmer2020CIRRELT202011AG}.
 We distinguish two main types of CDPs: pick-up (P) points, often integrated into stores or local shops, and automated parcel lockers, which do not require staff assistance during pick-up or drop-off.
 The LP considers two types of parcel lockers: Regular (A) and modular (M).
 Regular parcel lockers have fixed capacity, whereas in modular parcel lockers, the capacity can increase by multiples of a base capacity.
 Let $D$ denote the set of candidate locations for CDPs.
 Also, let $D^\text{P}$, $D^\text{A}$ and $D^\text{M}$ denote the corresponding sets for pick-up points P, and parcel lockers A and M, respectively.
 Each $d \in D$ has coordinates $\theta_d=(\theta_d^{\text{x}}, \theta_d^{\text{y}}) \in \mathbb{R} ^2$.
 Moreover, $d \in D^\text{P} \cup D^\text{A}$ has a fixed capacity $u_d$, whereas deciding the capacity of $d \in D^{\text{M}}$ is part of our problem.

 The LP does not have precise knowledge about future customers and deliveries.
 Customers are, therefore, aggregated based on their geographical location and preferences.
 More precisely, customers are classified into categories $k \in K$ according to delivery profiles.
 These delivery profiles are based on customers' characteristics and preferences captured in historical data.
 Furthermore, we consider two levels of geographical aggregation.
 CDPs attract demand from customers in a zone $z$ within a set of zones $Z$.
-To model demand, each zone is further partitioned into subzones $a \in A_z$.
+To model demand, given the lack of precise information on customer locations, each zone is further partitioned into subzones $a \in A_z$ capturing uncertainty in the spatial distribution of demand.
 Customers are distributed across subzones, each having an expected yearly number of parcels $b_{zak},~z\in Z, a\in A_z, k\in K$ with a total number of parcels within a zone $b_z=\sum_{a\in A_z} \sum_{k\in K} b_{zak}$.

 The demand that each CDP attracts is influenced by the customers' preferences for this option relative to the standard home delivery service.
 The distance from the customer's location to a CDP is an important explanatory factor.
 Given the geographical aggregation of customers, we consider the distance from the centroid of the corresponding subzone $a$, denoted by $\theta_a \in \mathbb{R}^2$.
 Other factors can impact the customers’ preferences and these are not all known to the LP.
 This motivates the use of a stochastic demand model in our case.
 Note that, as the demand captured by a CDP cannot exceed its capacity, excess demand is reallocated to the home delivery service.